Business Degree Overview

 |College Diploma/Certification||Less than 18 months|

 |Associate Degree||2 Years|

 |Doctoral Degree||2-3 Years beyond Masters Degree or 5 Years|

 Business Career Educational Program Lengths

-As already mentioned, there are almost endless career choices available in the business industry that require different types of educational training.
-Below is a list of a few of the more common career types and the type of educational degree or training required to become employed in that career type.
+Each business career path requires a different type of educational training.
+The list below outlines some of the more common career tracks and the educational degree or training required to become employed in that field.

 |Career Field||Training Length||Degree Available and Recommended|

 |Administrative Assistant||Under 18 Months||College Diploma/Certification|